qzhong0605/distributed-computing/README.md

   7. Deep Learning

 ## <a name='batch-computing'>Batch Computing
-   * [MapReduce: Simplified Data Processing on Large Clusters](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf)(2003 OSDI): MapReduce is a programming model and an associated implementation for processing and generating large data sets.
+   * [MapReduce: Simplified Data Processing on Large Clusters](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf)(2003 OSDI): This paper is a classical paper for distributed computing from Google cooperation.
+MapReduce is a programming model and an associated implementation for processing and generating large data sets.
 Users specify a map function that processes a key/value pair to generate a set of intermediate key/value pairs, and a reduce function that merges all intermediate values associated with the same intermediate key<br>
       Authors: [Jeffrey Dean](https://research.google.com/pubs/jeff.html) ,  [Sanjay Ghemawa](https://research.google.com/pubs/SanjayGhemawat.html)       <br>

    * [MapReduce Online](http://www.neilconway.org/docs/nsdi2010_hop.pdf)(2010 NSDI): A modified MapReduce architecture that allows data to be pipelined between operators.
 This extends the MapReduce programming model beyond batch processing, and can reduce completion times and improve system utilization for batch jobs as well.
-It alse supports online aggregation, which allows users to see "early returns" from a job as it is being computed.<br><br>
+It alse supports online aggregation, which allows users to see "early returns" from a job as it is being computed.<br>
+      Authors: Tyson Condie, Neil Conway, Peter Alvaro etc al.

+   * []
    [Table of Content](#toc)

 ## <a name='streaming-computing'>Streaming Computing